CBIIT/INS-Data/README.md

-## Grants
+## Gather Grants

+**This step gathers grants from the [NIH RePORTER](https://reporter.nih.gov/).
+Only grants associated with programs (above) are gathered.**

+**Grants** are financial assistance mechanisms providing money, property, or both to an eligible entity to carry out an approved project or activity.
+A grant is used whenever the NIH Institute or Center anticipates no substantial programmatic involvement with the recipient during performance of the financially assisted activities.

+Within INS, a grant is usually an annual support to a multi-year project.

+**Examples**
+- [5U24CA209999-02](https://reporter.nih.gov/project-details/9338199) | Monitoring tumor subclonal heterogeneity over time and space (FY2017)
+- [5U24CA209999-03](https://reporter.nih.gov/project-details/9537424) | Monitoring tumor subclonal heterogeneity over time and space (FY2018)
+- [5U10CA031946-23](https://reporter.nih.gov/project-details/6749547) | Cancer and Leukemia Group B (FY2004)
+- [1P50CA217691-01A1](https://reporter.nih.gov/project-details/9633845) | Emory University Lung Cancer SPORE (FY2019)

+### Grant Workflow

 All grants processing is handled within the `gather_grant_data.py` module, except for the summary statistic step handled with the `summary_statistic.py` module.
 They can be run as independent processes with the commands:
 ```
 python modules/gather_grant_data.py
 python modules/summary_statistics.py